How formation time-scales affect the period dependence of the transition between rocky super-Earths and gaseous sub-Neptunes and implications for $\eta_\oplus$: Discussion

-All of this means that any efforts to constrain the frequency of true Earth-analogs by looking at the frequency of planets slightly larger and more irradiated than Earth \cp[e.g.,][]{Petigura2013b,Silburt2015}, or around later stellar types, may significantly over-estimate $\eta_{\mathrm{\oplus}}$ by including planets that either are not rocky or have only become rocky due to photo-evaporation.
-This is also true of studies like \ct{Traub2012}, which assume that the radius and period distributions can be described by separate uncorrelated power-laws, and indeed is true of any study which assumes that planetary radius and irradiation are uncorrelated.
-For this reason it is important to try and determine the origin of the irradiated rocky planet population to understand the significance of this bias.
-This will be particularly important for designing future missions and planning observations to search for biomarkers on Earth-like exoplanets.
+The need for updated planet occurrence rates is particularly pressing at the moment given current efforts to design future missions and plan observations to search for biomarkers on potentially Earth-like exoplanets.
 For example, there is currently a large effort to find Earth-sized rocky planets transiting nearby M dwarfs, so that their atmospheres can be characterized by JWST with transmission spectroscopy to look for oxygen and methane in their atmospheres \cp[e.g.,][]{Deming2009, Berta2013, Cowan2015, Barstow2016, Greene2016}.
 Meanwhile, NASA is currently studying mission concepts for next generation direct imaging missions capable of observing Earth-like planets, including Large UV/Optical/IR Surveyor (LUVOIR) \cp{Crooke2016} and the Habitable Exoplanet Imaging Mission (Habex) \cp{Mennesson2016}, in preparation for the 2020 decadal survey.
-Obtaining an accurate estimate for $\eta_{\mathrm{\oplus}}$ and an understanding of how this is affected by photo-evaporation will be critical to the success of these efforts.
+Obtaining an accurate estimate for $\eta_{\mathrm{\oplus}}$, which accounts for complex correlations between the radii and period distributions, and an understanding of how this is affected by photo-evaporation will be critical to the success of these efforts.